oVirt/ovirt-site/source/feature/sr-iov.html.md

      }

 *   this verb updates 'sriov_numvfs' file in sysfs (/sys/class/net/'device name'/device/sriov_numvfs) which contains the number of VFs that are enabled on this PF.
-    -   The update is done by first removing all the existing VFs by changing the current value to 0 and than changing it to the desired value.
+    -   The update is done by first changing the current value to 0 in order to remove all the existing VFs and then changing it to the desired value.
     -   Since changes in the 'sriov_numvfs' are not persistent across reboots the value should be stored in the vdsm's db and re-applied after each reboot.
 *   the update should be blocked if-
     -   one or more of the VFs on the nic are not free.